 We want to thank Ashley Collier for sharing her story and advocating for youth in foster care!
 If you are thinking of becoming a foster parent, please consider fostering older children and teens!
 You can make a real difference in the life of a youth in foster care.

-If you aren’t able to become a foster parent at this time consider making a donation to Together We Rise.
+If you aren’t able to become a foster parent at this time consider making a donation to Foster Love - Together We Rise.
 An organization that works to transform the way children experience foster care.

 - What Happens When Kids in Foster Care Turn 18?